 |iSCSI is for Windows OS.||NFS for Linux or Windows operating systems.|

 |Guest OS takes care of File System.||The NFS server takes care of File System.|

 |iSCSI enables a single client for each volume on the block level.||Multiple servers can share files using NFS.|

 |In iSCSI, the File system is placed at the client level, so data and metadata can be read.||In NFS, the File system is placed at the server level.|

 |iSCSI is a little difficult to handle and implement because we need to configure hosts, storage options, VLANS, etc., to configure ISCSI in our system.||NFS is a protocol that is more efficient and streamlined.
 As it is a shared protocol, the client or user can implement it easily.|

 Given below are the features of ISCSI vs NFS:

 Features of iSCSI

 - IP Routing: One of the important advantages of ISCSI is that it uses TCP/IP Protocol.
-TCP/IP allows long-distance IP routing without the need for external gateway hardware.
+TCP/IP allows long-distance IP routing without external gateway hardware.
 It also provides high flexibility and a huge storage network environment.

-- Storage Array: iSCSI targets in a large storage array.
-The arrays can be free software-based or commercial products.
+- Storage Array: iSCSI targets a large storage array.
+The arrays can exist as either free software-based solutions or commercial products.
 It usually provides unique iSCSI targets for several clients or users.